Baby teeth allow children to eat, speak and smile.

-Any teething problems should only be temporary.
-If pain persists and causes sleeplessness ask your pharmacist, GP or child health nurse or dental professional for advice.
 Mild teething problems may be eased by letting the baby chew on objects such as:

-- a teething ring.
+- a chilled teething ring

-- Teething should not cause severe illness.
+- Teething should never cause severe illness.

 - A low fluoride toothpaste is recommended for children under 6 years of age.